operasoftware/devopera/articles/_posts/2007-10-17-blob-sallad-canvas-tag-and-javascript.md

 		return selectOffset;
 	}

-First I loop through all the blobs in the blob collective and check to see if any blobs’ middle point mass is closer to the mouse pointer than its radius; if so, the blob is selected.
+First I loop through all the blobs in the blob collective and check to see if any blob’s middle point mass is closer to the mouse pointer than its radius; if so, the blob is selected.
 If a blob is selected I let the blob collective remember which one.
 The select offset is the distance from the middle point mass to the mouse pointer.
 I use the select offset later when moving the mouse around to avoid making the blob jump to the mouse position, which leads to the next part, what happens when moving the mouse.

 	document.onmousemove = function(event)
 	{